The 10 Best Dog Crates

 video play icon

 This wiki has been updated 38 times since it was first published in March of 2015.
 A good dog crate is versatile enough to act as both a comfortable home base for your furry best friend as well as a way to limit its mobility when you need to go somewhere.
 Great for training, transportation, and as a safe sleeping space, you can be sure your most precious cargo will be well taken care of inside any one of our selections, which range from the affordable to the high-end.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. MidWest Ultima Pro